nuejs/nue/packages/www/docs/page-dependencies.md

 └── uilib.html      # Admin UI components
 ```

-## Page level
+### Page level
-Assets in the same directory as the page.
+Assets in the same directory as the page:

 ```
 blog/css-is-awesome/
-├── effects.css     # Only applies to blog pages
+├── effects.css     # Only applies to this specific page
 ├── awesome.html    # Page-specific components
-└── products.yaml   # Blog data
+└── products.yaml   # Page-specific data
 ```

-Page-specific directories are rare but allow construction of specific/complex content.
+Page-specific directories are rare but allow construction of complex content that needs dedicated assets.

-## Larger projects
+## System-level assets
-Larger projects can use a central @system directory for global assets available everywhere on your apps:
+Larger projects can use a central @system directory for global assets available everywhere:

 ```
 @system/